 If however, you have fixed plans to dine at a particular place, and you are certain that you will spend more than what you will be forking out for the dining voucher, then by all means click the Add to Cart button!

-Below is a list of great dining deals for you to check out.
-You may also visit https://huntingmama.com/dining-deals/ for the complete list of deals.
+If you’re on a hunt for a deal, below is a list of great dining deals for you to check out.
+Or visit https://huntingmama.com/dining-deals/ for the complete list of deals.
 Do come back often because we’re updating it as often as we can.
 If you need some help browsing, check out our categories here.

 You can also create a wishlist of deals you wanna try out by clicking on the bookmark under each listing.
 Better still, contribute to your budget conscious khakis by adding a dining deal you have found that is not on huntingmama yet!